-CryptoMiniSat is an LGPL-licenced SAT solver that aims to become a premier SAT solver with all the features and speed of successful SAT solvers, such as MiniSat and PrecoSat.
+CryptoMiniSat is an LGPL-licensed SAT solver that aims to become a premier SAT solver with all the features and speed of successful SAT solvers, such as MiniSat and PrecoSat.
 The long-term goals of CryptoMiniSat are to be an efficient sequential, parallel and distributed solver.
-There are solvers that are good at one or the other, e.g. ManySat (parallel) or PSolver (distributed), but we wish to excel at all.

 CryptoMiniSat tries to put many useful features of MiniSat 2.0 core, PrecoSat ver 236, and Glucose into one package, adding many new features.
 A list of non-exhaustive features added is available here.
 Essentially, it’s a pile of interesting additions that have been individually tested to improve performance, and together work very effectively.
 I also regularly blog about all features that improve performance or which fail to do so.

 We need your help to stress-test the program, and send back your experience, suggestions, and bug reports.
 The quite active development mailing list is available here (also, see the archives).
 The bug tracker is available from here.
 The source tree, along with all development branches is available from gitorious.
 The solver is meant to be developed in a collaborative manner.
 All merge requests in Gitorious will be checked and if found useful, committed.